-Estimated tax payments to the IRS are due at four different points throughout the year, corresponding to the four quarters of the financial year.
+Estimated tax payments are due to the IRS once per quarter of the financial year.

 For 2020, these are the deadlines:

-If your earnings predictions are reliable, you can also pay your estimates earlier, rather than later.
-As long as the payments aren’t late, they can be combined and paid together at an earlier due date.
-IRS form 1040-ES explains estimated tax requirements for individuals.
+If your earnings predictions are reliable, you can also pay your estimates early.
+As long as the payments aren’t late, you can combine them and pay them together at an earlier due date.

 Is Paying Quarterly Taxes Mandatory?

-Maybe you’ve had an employer do some tax withholding for part of your income, but you’ve made other income as well.
+In some circumstances you might have an employer withhold from your main income, but you’ve made other income as well.
 You do not have to make estimated tax payments if your estimated tax and tax withholding so far will make up at least 90 percent of the total tax you owe for the year.

 You might also use your tax return from the previous year to gauge your liability.
 If you have already paid as much as the total taxes you owed last year, then you don’t need to pay any more in advance.
 This is known as the Safe Harbor rule.

 What Happens if I Miss an Estimated Tax Payment?

-If you’re required to pay estimated taxes and you miss a deadline, you should make the payment you missed as soon as possible.
+If you miss a deadline, make the payment as soon as possible.
 Don’t wait until the next deadline to pay them at the same time.
-If your payment is late, you might end up facing fines and tax penalties when you file your tax return at the end of the year.
+You could face fines and tax penalties when you file your tax return at the end of the year.

 If you don’t make sufficient payments throughout the year or on time, then an extra penalty may be added to what you owe on your tax return.
 That amount will depend on how much you underpaid and exactly how late you were with your payments.